cds-snc/covid-alert-app/e2e/README.md

 ### Metro server

-If you haven't recently run a `yarn pre:test:ios` command, or if you've run it but closed the many   prompts it opened, you might not have metro server running. *Metro must be running* for Detox to talk with React and to interact with the app.
+If you haven't recently run `yarn pre:test:ios`, or if you've run it, but closed the many prompts it opens, you might not have a metro server running. *Metro must be running* for Detox to interact with the app.

 From a separate terminal tab, or prompt, navigate to the app repo and run `npx react-native start`

 ![Setup to run Detox](SetupToRunDetox.png)

-**BUILDING THE BUNDLE TAKES A WHILE**
+**BUNDLE BUILDING TAKES TIME**
-See progress bar on bottom of Metro server window.
+-> progress bar on bottom of Metro server window for progress.

 ### Individual tests

 *As outilned in `.detoxrc.json`*

-From the main repo, for example, run:
+From a command prompt, navigate to the main repo directory, and for example, run:

 `detox test e2e/exploreDemoMenu.e2e.js --configuration=ios`

-or `android.aosp` for android simulator
+or use `--configuration=android.aosp` to test with the android AOSP simulator.

+A succesful run of this test will look like this:

-![Succesful Detox run of exploreDemoMenu.e2e.js](SuccesfulDemoMenuTest.png) Took 100s on a 2017 13-inch Macbook Pro.
+![Succesful Detox run of exploreDemoMenu.e2e.js](SuccesfulDemoMenuTest.png) This test ran in 100 seconds on a 2017, 13-inch Macbook Pro laptop.

-### Run the entire test suite
+### Running the entire test suite

-This takes many minutes, and binds up most of your computer ressources while at it...
+This may take several minutes, and heavily uses computer resources while running.

+Executing either

  `yarn test:android`

 or

 `yarn test:ios`

+from the root fo the project will execute all `.e2e.js` tests containted in the `/e2e` folder.
+They are all run in parallel by Jest, and thus order of execution is not guaranteed.

 ## Troubleshooting